rw3iss/gow/readme.md

 ## What this is:

-- Automatic Go file watcher/builder, barebones (fast), cross-platform (uses fsnotify), and also recursive with configuration.
+- Automatic Go file watcher, builder, and runner, barebones (fast), cross-platform (uses fsnotify), and also recursive with configuration.
 - Organized architecture, as an experimental project for learning Go.